Vuvuzela: Origin

 Plastic aerophones, like corneta and similar devices, have been used in Brazil and other Latin American countries since the 1960s, also similar "Stadium Horns" have been marketed and available in the United States since that same date.

 Similar horns have been in existence for much longer.
 An instrument that looks like a vuvuzela appears in Winslow Homer's 1870 painting "The Dinner Horn".

 The origin of the device is disputed.
-The term vuvuzela was first used in South Africa from the Zulu language or Nguni.
-It is also known in the Sepedi language as Lepatata, a Bokoni dialect word meaning to make a blowing sound (directly translated: ukuvuvuzela).
+The term vuvuzela was first used in South Africa from the Zulu language or from a Nguni language.
+It is also known in the Sepedi language as Lepatata; a Bokoni dialect word meaning to make a blowing sound (directly translated: ukuvuvuzela).

 Controversies over the invention arose in early 2010.
 South African Kaizer Chiefs fan Freddie "Saddam" Maake claimed the invention of the vuvuzela by fabricating an aluminium version in 1965 from a bicycle horn and has photographic evidence of himself holding the aluminium vuvuzela in the 1970s, 1980s and 1990s.
 He also claimed to have coined vuvuzela from the Zulu language for "welcome", "unite" and "celebration".
 Plastics factory Masincedane Sport popularised the ubiquitous plastic vuvuzela commonly heard at South African football games in 2002; and the Nazareth Baptist Church claimed the vuvuzela belonged to their church.